Confessions of a Lonely Woman: Overcoming Loneliness Starts with Yourself

 Loneliness has many different faces and styles.
 It’s not what you’d necessarily expect it to be, or look like.

 I’m an introvert, meaning, I get my energy from time spent alone.
-I’m also a writer and writing doesn’t happen at events, activities and parties.
+I’m also a writer (check out my book!) and writing doesn’t happen at events, activities and parties.
 Writing happens sitting alone in a room for hours, every day.
 So, the essence of my life is solitary and requires hours of solitude.

 I’m not a social butterfly like some people I know who go to most every event they can, but I do have meaningful and deep relationships with wonderful friends, mostly women.
 My soul tribe, however, doesn’t live in my city.